Biases in the Tech Eco-System

 Such inequity in early life sets a course of barriers from elementary school through college and certification/adult learning stages, which then results in a lack of diversity within career placements in the tech space.
 Even after hiring, discrimination and unconscious biases continue to block even the most prepared under-represented populations in career advancements.

-One In Tech works to address this eco-system of issues through both children and adult programs.
+One In Tech works to address this eco-system of issues that culminates with a lack of diversity in the cybersecurity and tech-wide workforce.
+Our strategy is designed to provide both children and adult programs.
 Our youth programs include the basics of cyber safety and skill-building through career exploration and preparation.
-Our adult programs provide support, resources, mentoring, skill-building, and a host of other services.
-This also includes work within the corporte sector to educate and build systems to break down biases.
+Our adult programs provide support, resources, mentoring, skill-building, and a host of other services to those who are often under-represented in cyber career pathways.
+This also includes work within the corporate sector to educate and build systems to break down biases.

-We recognize that a full comprehensive strategy is required, so we collaborate with others to address the gaps that exist which are resulting in inequity and under-representation.
-While One In Tech works heavily within the cyber security space, our approach is applicable to the technical world at large, as the great need to build diversity and equity exists throughout all in education and the eventual workforce.
+We recognize that a full comprehensive strategy is required, so we collaborate with others to address the gaps that exist which decrease the pipeline to tech careers and result in under-representation in these professions.
+Our approach is applicable to the technical world at large, as the great need to build diversity and equity exists throughout all in education and the eventual workforce.

 - Education Levels and Access